farshidmh/openstack-labs/install/kolla-ansible-aio.md

 Interact with your openstack environment using the Horizon dashboard or RC file.

+### Step R: Access Horizon Dashboard

+Configure the public network's subnet based on the network interface you have used for the public network.

 ## Troubleshooting:

 - If a deployment fails, you can use `kolla-ansible -i ./all-in-one reconfigure` to attempt to correct it.